juunas11/managedidentity-filesharing/README.md

 1. Modify and run SetupScripts/CreateSqlUser.sql (change the user name to your App Service name)

 Deploy the app to the App Service and all should work.
+At the time of writing, .NET Core 3.0 is not available in App Service.
+Currently it must be deployed as a self-contained app.